 Street food in Kenya is cheap and delicious—try chapati, samosas, or nyama choma (grilled meat).
 Buy snacks in town before heading into the parks.

-Self-catering vs all-inclusive packages
+Self-catering vs all-inclusive packages.

 If you have access to a kitchen, self-catering is super budget-friendly.
 But all-inclusive packages can offer great value if meals are included in your rate.